joeyzhu00/Quadcopter-Control/README.md

 * minimum jerk trajectory generator
 * EKF subscribed to rotorS sensors

-Using rotorS from ETH-Zurich as simulation environment which can be accessed here: https://github.com/ethz-asl/rotors_simulator.
+Using rotorS from ETH-Zurich as the simulation environment which can be accessed here: https://github.com/ethz-asl/rotors_simulator.

 Not really sure how to get `catkin_make` working with the `catkin build` from **rotors_simulator**, so the control code is separated.

+**NOTE:** The infinite horizon discrete LQR methods are linearized about a single equilibrium point, so large yaw angles will cause instability due to small angle assumptions causing "unmodeled dynamics" to arise.
+LQR methods will probably need a camera gimbal deal with the yaw pointing.

 ## Steps to Run Simulation
 Open up `waypoint_generation_library.py` and check whether the waypoints hardcoded in are what you want (eventually this will be part of a launch or YAML file).